Kunoh Wines by Yuki Nakano

 Personality: Hello Pinot!
 The fruity nose gave you away.
 Yeah, the dry tannins in the mouth as well.
 C’mon, let’s enjoy this lip-smacking barberry finish of yours all together now.

-Winemaking: The opposite ratio of Alstroemeria: two-thirds of the grapes spent 5 days fermenting as crushed whole bunches skin ferment, one-third 14 days on skins.
-Pressed, blended, aged in old oak barrels for 10 months.
+Winemaking: The majority of the grapes are fermented as crushed whole bunches skin ferment for 20 days, 3% undergo carbonic maceration for 5 days and 2% spend 10 days on skins.
+Pressed, blended, aged in old oak barrels for 9 months.
 Bottled without filtration, fining, or sulfur.

 Personality: like if Alstroemeria grew up a bit, went to a good school, and started to think about maybe moving to Burgundy?
 Refined, tannic, spicy with a promising future.

 Winemaking: half of the grapes underwent 4 days of carbonic maceration, half classical maceration on skins.
 Co-fermented and aged in stainless steel tank for freshness, for 10 months.
 Bottled without filtration, or fining; 15ppm of sulfur added.

 Personality: when tasted with Yuki-san as a barrel sample, the working title for this wine was “French actress”, because of some label-related story.
 We still like to think of this chuggable, light-bodied Syrah as Brigitte Bardot about to take out her tropéziennes and jump joyfully in the water.

 Grapes: 95% Pinot Noir, 5% Riesling

 Winemaking: 80% of the blend was whole bunch pressed and then co-fermented in stainless steel.
 10% underwent carbonic maceration and 10% spent 10 days on skins.
 Bottled unfined, unfiltered, no sulfur added.